TeamFranka/affinity/docs/CONTRIBUTING.md

+---
+layout: default
+title: Contributing
+nav_order: 4
+---

 # Contribution Guide

 Awesome, you've decided to contribute to Affinity.
 Please make sure your contribution is wanted by first discussing the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.